folio-org/folio-sample-modules/README.md

       -jar okapi-core/target/okapi-core-fat.jar dev
 ```

-Other good ways to get a good OKAPIHOST are
+Other good ways to get a good OKAPIHOST are:
   * Ask a docker container what its default route is:
 `docker run folio-hello-module "ip route" | grep default` and use the
 IP address directly